reactuate/reactuate/README.md

 <!--+ [createSaga.js](#:createSaga.js "save:") -->

-The below examples show handling the counter example in an async way (and we're introducing a delay as well):
+The below example shows handling the counter example in an async way (we're introducing a delay as well):

 <!--+ [Saga example]() -->
 ```js